Winthrop (CDP), Maine: Geography

-Winthrop is located in southwestern Kennebec County at (44.311812, −69.968699), in the center of the town of Winthrop.
+Winthrop is located in southwestern Kennebec County in the center of the town of Winthrop.
 The village is in the Winthrop Lakes Region and sits between the outlet of Maranacook Lake and the inlet of Annabessacook Lake along their connecting stream, which falls 40 ft in 0.6 mi.
 The CDP includes rural land surrounding the village, extending east to the shore of Upper Narrows Pond, south down Annabessacook Lake to the inlet of Hoyt Brook, north up Maranacook Lake to the Readfield town line, and west along Hoyt Brook and Maine State Route 41.

 U.S. Route 202, with Maine State Routes 11 and 100, passes through the central part of the CDP, passing just south of the village center.
 US 202 leads east 10 mi to Augusta, the state capital, and southwest 19 mi to Lewiston.
 Routes 41 and 133 pass through the village center.
 Route 41 leads north 6 mi to the center of Readfield, while Route 133 leads northwest 17 mi to Livermore Falls.

 According to the United States Census Bureau, the Winthrop CDP has a total area of 18.7 sqkm, of which 14.4 sqkm are land and 4.2 sqkm, or 22.58%, are water.
 The Winthrop Lakes network drains via Cobbosseecontee Lake and Stream southeast to the Kennebec River at Gardiner.